knolleary/pubsubclient/README.md

 ## Limitations

- - It can only publish QoS 0 messages.
-It can subscribe at QoS 0 or QoS 1.
+ - It can subscribe at QoS 0 or 1.
+ - It can publish at QoS 0, 1 or 2.
+WARNING!
+No retransmission is supported to keep the library as much memory friendly as possible.
+(Without retransmission support, the publish QoS is only meaningful when the broker sends your message to a subscriber, supposing that the subscriber subscribes with a QoS greater then or equal to the publish QoS; consider that MQTT runs over TCP, so retransmission isn't really required in most cases, especially when publishing to the broker)
  - The maximum message size, including header, is **128 bytes** by default.
 This is configurable via `MQTT_MAX_PACKET_SIZE` in `PubSubClient.h`.
  - The keepalive interval is set to 15 seconds by default.
 This is configurable